Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * setting too big around the workspace.
 Kinematics does two check: whether desired print is inside M208 limits and whether it is reachable by the arm lengths and allowed angles.
 If M208 is possible, but not according to the true workspace, an error will be reported.
 Whether a partial print will be done, depends on the printer type (3D printing mode will print partially, CNC mode not).

 # Homing
 When the Duet controller starts, it has no knowledge about the stepper positions.
 By a procedure called homing it gets those values.
 The common procedure of homing is that movements trigger endstops and the values are set for each axis when the endstop is triggered.
 After homing, the endstops and homing procedure is not necessary any more.
-The endstops or probes could/can be removed.

 Some thoughts about homing
 * removing endstops and probes after homing and mesh compensation can be considered to avoid collisions with workpiece/print object